 Whether as a result of statutory reform or USPTO policy, ethics, safety, and legal concerns are no longer considered in the patent examination process.
 Although this omission might seem contrary to public policy, the USPTO is no longer an appropriate forum in which to address these concerns.
 At one time, when the USPTO provided the sole review of an invention, it was appropriate for issues of ethics, safety, and legality to be considered in review of a patent application.
-The USPTO is now joined in its review of new technologies by agencies such as the US Department of Agriculture and the FDA that were created to address these issues in their review of inventions and to allow other agencies to address ethical, safety, and legal concerns.
+The USPTO is now joined in its review of new technologies by agencies such as the US Department of Agriculture and the FDA that were created to address these issues in their review processes.
+This specialization allows patent examiners to focus on technological review of inventions and to allow other agencies to address ethical, safety, and legal concerns.